felixmattsson/felixmattsson.github.io/_posts/2023-08-30-7-actions-for-consuming-more-books.md

 Here is the full view of my books lists, where you both see the list that i showed before with books that i want to read, but now also with the list of books that i have read, and again it is the same structure, but the books i have read also have this new score for how good i thought the book actually was, and sorted it on that.

 This is great for remembering the ideas, but also great for talking to people about it.
 Something that has been bugging me before is that when I want to tell people about good books I have read, but before I had this sorted list, I could never seem to recall the books that i really liked, or maybe after thinking about it for a minute, i recalled one book that i read that was quite good, but not at all my favorite.
 But with this list I just pull up my phone and see the complete list of books that I read, and can tell anyone about any of the books and what they are about.

-Show my notion
-screenvideo
-Final words
+## Final words

-That was all I wanted to say in this video, take away as much or little as you want from this, but I really hope this inspired you to consume more books!
+That was all I wanted to say in this post, take away as much or little as you want from this, but I really hope this inspired you to consume more books!
 If you want to help me then i would love it if you told me your favorite books so that I can add them to my list.
 Hope you enjoyed this!

-Archive
-An example on how not to read a lot of books
-To really get into the zone, I'll give you an illustrative example of a person that wants to read more books, but is not really intentional about it, and thus not reading very much.

-Let me tell you the story about Billy.
-Billy is a person like many, who agrees to the fact that knowledge is a virtue, and reading books gives you knowledge, and thereby wants to read books.
-Usually, Billy doesn't really act on this, but sometimes, when he talks to his friends, they talk about a book that they just read, Billy finds it interesting and his friend says “hey Billy, you should really read this one” and Billy nods.
-Or maybe he happens to stumble upon an interesting title online, so he thinks to himself “This sounds like a book I would like to read!”.
-Now this is all fine and dandy, but most of the time when this happens, Billy forgets about the book and never reads it…

-A few of these times though, Billy also happens to stroll through a bookstore within a few days from this, and actually spot that exact book!
-He remembers that he wanted to read it, so he decides to buy it.
-He takes it home and puts it next to his bed, deciding that he will read it in the coming days and weeks.
-Life goes on and the books sit there.
-Some days, Billy notices the book, but usually he does not have the time to read it.
-Once in a while though, he has the time and ends up reading it, for around 20 minutes or so.
-The book takes him a total of 6 hours to read, which means that this must happen 18 times for him to finish the book, and at that point, Billy has finished one book.
-After this, the process starts all over again, and Billy does not read anything, until he happens to stumble upon a book that inspires him enough to read it, and then the stars have to align again with the bookstore and everything… This leaves Billy less books read over the years compared to if he would be more intentional about it.

-So this was my own, maybe a bit over exaggerated story of how a normal person's relationship to books could look like.

-Now I want to point out that if you don't want to read a lot of books, then doing like Billy is how it should be, but if you want to read many books, which you might want since you are watching this video, but you still do it the way that Billy does it, then I think it is reasonable to consider it a bit of a fail, because with this tempo, you will not get many books read, and thereby you don't really reach your goal.